 That member of the family walks around the dead body five times (representing the five elements of Hinduism) with a torch and then lights the bonfire.

-A cremation takes around two to three hours, and the family will watch and wait until the end.
+A cremation takes around three to three and a half hours, and the family will watch and wait until the end.

 After Kailash left, I stayed there, watching a body being cremated.
 I saw a member of the family adjusting an arm of a dead body to make sure it burns properly while others were standing by the fire, and when the white cloth that covered the body disappeared, it revealed the feet of the corpse.